forbesmyester/esqlate/README.md

-# Esqlate
+# eSQLate

 ## Project Purpose

-Esqlate is an attempt to give small teams a quick and easy form of administration panel which is significantly more powerful than CRUD based systems but also as easy to set up.
+eSQLate is an attempt to give small teams a quick and easy form of administration panel which is significantly more powerful than CRUD based systems but also as easy to set up.

 ## What problem is it solving?